 - or just because that is their preferred method to take in information

-In July 2013, Apple announced that the iTunes Store eclipsed 1 billion podcast subscriptions, goodness knows what that figure is today.
+Wayyyyy back in July 2013, Apple announced that the iTunes Store eclipsed 1 billion podcast subscriptions, goodness knows what that figure is today.

 That’s a whole lot of talking.